David Rainey: Other appearances

 Rainey made a cameo appearance in 1998 on Road Rules: All Stars and Celebrity Deathmatch, and competed in 2003 on Battle of the Sexes, during which he came into conflict with David Edwards of The Real World: Los Angeles, and married (on-camera) Betty Garcia, his fiancée and mother of his son, Bogart.
 He also made an appearance in Eminem's video for "Without Me".

 Rainey appeared on the February 19, 2003 episode of MTV Cribs.

 Rainey had been cast to appear on the 2008 season of Celebrity Rehab with Dr. Drew, but left before filming began.

 Personal life

 Rainey met his future wife, Betty, at a farmers market in 1998.
 They had a son, and later married on Real World/Road Rules Challenge: Battle of the Sexes.
 They later had a second son, Rocco.
-In 2008, he, his wife and their two children were living in the Los Angeles area, where Rainey worked as a truck driver.
-By 2009, he and his family were living in Alabama, where Rainey made a living through public appearances and miscellaneous jobs.
+In 2006, he, his wife and their two children were living in the Los Angeles area, where Rainey worked as a truck driver.
+Rainey made a living through public appearances and miscellaneous jobs.
 In his spare time he was gardening and modeling, with his partner working behind the camera.
-As of 2013 he had a third child with his wife.
+As of 2009 he had a third child with his wife.
 He also stated that he had fathered four other children with lesbian women.
 As of that year, he was living on a farm in Neenach, California, raising chickens and vegetables, racing four-wheeled ATVs, and living "off-the-grid".